b00f/b00f.github.io/docs/_posts/2023-09-17-long_range_and_nothing_at_stake_problems.md

 ## Long Range problem

-In a Long-Range problem, adversary choose a block from the past and try to create an alternate chain starting from that block.
+In a Long-Range problem, an adversary chooses a block from the past and try to create an alternate chain starting from that block.
-The main goal is to rewrite the blockchain's history By doing so, they can add or remove transactions they desire.
+The main goal is to rewrite the blockchain's history.
+By doing so, they can add or remove transactions they desire.
 Because the fork begins from an earlier point in the blockchain, it is termed as "Long-Range" problem.